nicknovitski/nicknovitski.github.io/now/index.md

 title: what i'm focused on right now
 ---

+> And, if we’re honest, most of the pleasant stable periods we look back on so wistfully exist only in retrospect.
+When we’re in the midst of them they feel as blind and confusing as any other interval of our lives, but years later we misremember them as happy idylls.
+> <cite>Tim Krieder, _Up in the Air_</cite>

 Having reached my idiosyncratic personal finance goal of a "10 year emergency fund", I'm leaving my beloved job of the last 2 years (Braintree/Paypal) and my beloved home of the last 4 (the Bay Area) to travel the world while working on my own software projects, indefinitely.

 At the moment, I'm  in the last stages of shrinking my worldly possessions down to a collection which can fit in [this backpack](https://www.tombihn.com/collections/laptop-bags/products/smart-alec).